-Haley Byers, PhD, DBSM is a licensed psychologist and Diplomate in Behavioral Sleep Medicine.
-She specializes in treating adults with anxiety and depression, with particular focus on trauma and stress related disorders, OCD, generalized anxiety disorder, and adjustment issues including the postpartum period.
+Haley Byers, Ph.D., DBSM is a licensed psychologist and Diplomate in Behavioral Sleep Medicine.
+Dr. Byers specializes in treating adults with anxiety and depression, with a particular focus on trauma and stress-related disorders, OCD, generalized anxiety disorder, and adjustment issues including the postpartum period.
 In addition, she has expertise in treating insomnia and other sleep difficulties such as chronic nightmares, circadian rhythm sleep disorders, and difficulty tolerating CPAP for sleep apnea.
-Dr. Byers relies on evidence-based treatments and techniques, e.g., Cognitive-Behavioral Therapy, exposure therapies such as Exposure and Response Prevention, Prolonged Exposure or Cognitive Processing Therapy for PTSD, mindfulness, and acceptance-based approaches.
+Dr. Byers relies on evidence-based treatments and techniques such as Cognitive-Behavioral Therapy, exposure therapies such as Exposure and Response Prevention, Prolonged Exposure or Cognitive Processing Therapy for PTSD, mindfulness, and acceptance-based approaches.

 In addition to her clinical work, Dr. Byers has a research background in behavioral sleep medicine.
 She is an active member of the Society of Behavioral Sleep Medicine.
 In both research and clinical practice, she recognizes that sleep is an important component of physical and emotional health.

 Dr. Byers was born and raised in Auburn, Alabama (home of Auburn University), though she studied at rival schools – the University of Georgia and the University of Alabama.
 She still enjoys attending football games with her family – rooting for both Auburn and Georgia!
 She and her husband spend the rest of their time chasing their two little ones.